Kernewek Kemmyn: Criticism

-Phonetics and phonology
+Phonology

 The pronunciation of traditional Cornish is a matter of conjecture, but users of Revived Middle Cornish are more or less agreed about the phonology they use.

 Consonants

 This is a table of the phonology of Revived Middle Cornish (RMC) as recommended for the pronunciation of Kernewek Kemmyn orthography, using symbols from the International Phonetic Alphabet (IPA).
+Letters in the orthography that differ from the IPA are shown in angle brackets.